Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   - Navigate to an incident assigned to Alice with Status different from "Closed".
   - Click Delete (or select incident and click Delete button).
   - Confirm deletion when prompted.
-- Result: ✅ System allows Alice to delete the incident, violating the "Only administrators can delete incidents" rule.
+- Result: ✅ System allows Alice to delete incident with Status different from "Closed" , violating the "Only administrators can delete incidents" rule.

 ### Step 4: Verify Exploitation Success
   * Observation: